JokerRH/zfstools/README.md

 ## Library zfstools
 This library provides functions to import a ZFS pool, load required keys and mount the contained datasets.
 It is purely based on libzfs_core.
+Note that libzfs_core does not normally provide the zfs_cmd_t struct needed for ioctl commands to /dev/zfs. zfstools expects this struct in a header file called zfs_cmd.h.
+You will need to create this manually by copying in the zfs_cmd_t struct from zfs/include/sys/zfs_ioctl.h (or find a way to include that header without messing up your build system).
 ## Executable keysetup
 This is a helper executable that can provide you the public key in PEM format (65 byte), as well as wrap or unwrap keys.
 The output of this tool is needed for zfsmount and writekey.
 Run it without arguments to get an argument overview.
 When running with arguments, you will need your YubiKey.